haan78/Beluga/README.md

 - abort: This method is used for stopping the loop.
 Accepted records before this command will be removed.
 That means all query operation will be canceled.

 ## Other Database Commands

+### Db Functions
 - Db::drop([document name]) :void<br/>
     Removes the document which has the given document name from the data directory.
 - Db::getDataFolder() : string<br/>
     Returns the data directoy of the database.
 - Db::exists([document name]) : bool<br/>
     Returns TRUE if the document exists in the data directory.
 Otherwise returns FALSE

+### Document Functions
+- Document::find(callable [handler function]) : complex<br/>
+    This function is definitely the same as the "Document:: list" method the only difference is "Find" return single data of document element rather than an array of elements.
+When the first document element is accepted loop will end.
+- Document::updateOrInsert(callable [handler function],complex data) : Db<br/>
+    This function is run for a single element of the document.
+When the handler function accepts the element the loop will end.
+If there is no accepted element.
+Data will be added as a new element.